ttd22/A03/README.md

 **Repository** - It contains project files and stores each file's revision history, and it can have multiple collaborators and can be either public or private.

-References
+**References:**
-Hendela, Arthur.
+1. Hendela, Arthur.
 “Introduction to Github and Webstorm” Introduction to Website Development, New Jersey Institute of Technology.
 Lecture.
-Dudler, Roger. “git - the simple guide”. https://rogerdudler.github.io/git-guide/.
+2. Dudler, Roger. “git - the simple guide”. https://rogerdudler.github.io/git-guide/.
-“Github glossary”. _Github Docs_, https://docs.github.com/en/github/getting-started-with-github/github-glossary.
+3. “Github glossary”. _Github Docs_, https://docs.github.com/en/github/getting-started-with-github/github-glossary.